volkamerlab/KinFragLib/README.md

 This repository holds
-1. the fragment library data and a link to the combinatorial library data, (ii) a *quick start* notebook explaining how to load and use the fragment library, and (iii) notebooks covering the full analyses regarding the fragment and combinatorial libraries as described in the corresponding paper.
+1. the fragment library data and a link to the combinatorial library data,
+2. a *quick start* notebook explaining how to load and use the fragment library, and
+3. notebooks covering the full analyses regarding the fragment and combinatorial libraries as described in the corresponding paper.

     data/